UCLA-StarAI/ScalaDD/README.md

 To set up an Eclipse environment, run `sbt eclipse`.

-To update the license head, run `compile:headerCreate` and `test:headerCreate`
+To update the license header, run `compile:headerCreate` and `test:headerCreate`